 Utilize Walk-a-thon Software

 Peer-to-peer Crowdfunding software is a must for Dog Walks.
-Our P2P crowdfunding platform is designed specifically for walk-a-thons, School Fun Runs, Dog Walks and any other type of event where individual and team participants solicit and track donations and pledges.
-Each of your event participants creates and manages a personal fundraising page and invites friends and family to support your organization through secure, online donations.
+Our P2P crowdfunding platform is designed for walk-a-thons, School Fun Runs, Dog Walks, and any other type of event where individual and team participants solicit and track donations and pledges.
+Each event participant creates and manages a personal fundraising page and invites friends and family to support your organization through secure online donations.
 Our platform for dog walks:

 More Dog Fundraising Ideas

-More and more, organizations opt to put a furry spin on their annual walk-a-thon by expanding their participant audience to our favorite four-legged friends.
-Dog Walks can be exciting and fun events with costume contests, photo booths, food, and before and after-parties.
+Dog Walks can be exciting and fun events with costume contests, photo booths, food, and before and after parties.
 Here are some more ideas to add fun and excitement to your dog walks.

 Plan a Dog & Car Wash